 Sample 1: 5:2 Diet Plan

-The 5:2 diet is an example of intermittent fasting that allows an individual to eat regularly for five days but very little for the other two days (3).
-According to Medical News Today, this meal plan aims at cutting your caloric intake during the fasting days to 25% or a quarter of your daily calorie intake (3).
+The 5:2 diet is an example of intermittent fasting that allows an individual to eat regularly for five days of the week but very little for the other (nonconsecutive) two days (3).
+According to Medical News Today, this meal plan aims at cutting your caloric intake during the fasting days to 25% or a quarter of your normal daily calorie intake (3).

 As such it means that if your average daily caloric intake is 2500, you will consume 500 calories during the fasting days (25% or a 1/4 of 2500 calories).
 These calories can be pretty restrictive, which is why you have to consult with a professional on what to eat to avoid nutritional deficiencies and other health problems.